-The Multicultural Center has identified Five Core Competencies to guide the programs and services rendered to students.
+The Center for Race, Ethnicity & Diversity Education has identified Five Core Competencies to guide the programs and services rendered to students.
 Each competency represents a deep commitment to student and communal development

-Students will gain knowledge in effective leadership skills to mirror the Multicultural Center’s mission and goals: thinking, feeling, vision, listening, speaking/presentation skills, action, and fitness.
+Students will gain knowledge in effective leadership skills to mirror The Center for Race, Ethnicity & Diversity Education’s mission and goals: thinking, feeling, vision, listening, speaking/presentation skills, action, and fitness.

 Students will learn the social history of self and explore how other cultures and subcultures function in society.
 A significant part of learning will address one’s biases, misconceptions, preconceived notions, and stereotypes.

 Students will participate in researching international affairs, specifically those of third-world countries, while learning about social, political, spiritual, intellectual, physical, and occupational relations that influence life’s advancement.